Link Building

 Source

 The Google Penguin algorithm update was originally released in April of 2012.
-It targeted link schemes that had become commonplace internet practices – penalizing websites that were using overly-aggressive digital marketing techniques and spammy backlinking tactics to manipulate their ranking.
+It targeted link schemes that had become commonplace internet practices - penalizing websites and search engines that were using overly-aggressive digital marketing techniques and spammy backlinking tactics to manipulate their ranking.

 The outbreak of penalties made it apparent that the days of buying links, implementing automated link campaigns, or partaking in blog networks with questionable authenticity were no longer a viable SEO strategy.